-The agreement of the budget, and therefore the amount of precept, is a decision which is discussed by councillors over a number of months, and is discussed in public at least twice to ensure the public can have their say on the budgets and proposed spend that is planned for their Parish.
+The agreement of the budget, and therefore the amount of precept, is a decision which is discussed by Councillors over a number of months, and is discussed in public at least twice to ensure the public can have their say on the budgets and proposed spend that is planned for their Parish.

 The budget process for South Petherton Parish Council is as follows:

-October / November – all councillors are reminded of the upcoming budget process and are asked to consider any spend or projects that they see or would be interested in for the coming financial year.
+October / November – all Councillors are reminded of the upcoming budget process and are asked to consider any spend or projects that they see or would be interested in for the coming financial year.

 November – the Council look to meet informally to discuss any areas of spend, and any projects in more detail.
-The Clerk/Responsible Financial Officer then takes this infomration and prepares a draft budget, which is circulated to the full Council for comment.
+The Clerk/Responsible Financial Officer then takes this information and prepares a draft budget, which is circulated to the full Council for comment.